SEND Information Report

 How will both you and I know how my child is doing and how will you help me to support my child's learning?

-If outside agencies have been involved suggestions of support are normally provided that can be used at home or in school.
+If outside agencies have been involved suggested programmes of study are normally provided that can be used at home.

 How will the school staff support my child?

-Each pupil's education will be planned by the class teacher.
-It will be differentiated accordingly to suit the pupil's individual needs.
-This may include additional support by the teacher or learning support assistant, adaptations to the environment or additional resources.
+Each pupil's education programme will be planned by the class teacher.
+It will be adapted accordingly to suit the pupil's individual needs.
+This may include additional general support by the teacher, learning support assistant, adaptations to the environment or additional resources.

-If a pupil has needs related to more specific areas of their education, such as spelling, handwriting, numeracy and literacy skills etc. then the pupil will may be placed in a small focus group.
+If a pupil has needs related to more specific areas of their education, such as spelling, handwriting, numeracy and literacy skills etc. then the pupil may be placed in a small focus group.
 This will be run by a teacher or learning support assistant.
 The length of time of the intervention will vary according to need.
 The interventions will be regularly reviewed by all involved to ascertain the effectiveness of the provision and to inform future planning.

-Pupil progress is assessed 3 times a year (Oct, Feb, June) and analysed by the senior leadership team and class teacher.
-These may highlight any potential gaps in progress in order for further support to be planned.
+Pupil progress is assessed 3 times a year (Oct, Feb, May/June) and discussed by the senior leadership team and class teacher.
+These may highlight any potential barriers to learning in order for further support to be planned.

-Occasionally a pupil may need more expert support from an outside agency such as the educational psychologist, a speech and language therapist, the children's mental health team CAMHS etc. A referral will be made, with your consent, and forwarded to the most appropriate agency and we will act on their recommendations and record them in the pupils support plan.
+Occasionally a pupil may need more expert support from an outside agency such as the educational psychologist, a speech and language therapist, or advice from the children's mental health team etc. A referral will be made, with your consent, and forwarded to the most appropriate agency and we will act on their recommendations and record them in the pupils support plan.

-The Governors of Ashton Vale Primary are responsible for entrusting a named person, Ms Fiona Rowley, to monitor safeguarding and child protection procedures.
+The Governors of Ashton Vale Primary are responsible for entrusting the Safeguarding Team to monitor safeguarding and child protection procedures.
 They are also responsible for the monitoring and correct administration of the Disclosure and Barring service procedures for the school's single central record.
 In a support and challenge role the governors ensure that the school is as inclusive as possible and treats all children and staff in an equitable way.

 How will the curriculum be matched to my child's needs?

-When a pupil has been identified with special educational needs their work will be differentiated by the class teacher to ensure they can access the curriculum.
+When a pupil has been identified with special educational needs their work will be adapted by the class teacher to ensure they can access the curriculum.

-Learning support assistants may be allocated to work with the pupil in a 1:1 basis or small focus group to target more specific needs.
+Learning support assistants and teachers may be allocated to work with the pupils in a small focus group to target more specific needs.

 If a child has been identified as having a special need, they may be given a SEND Support Plan.
 In schools plans are used to deliver small steps within the curriculum for children to work towards.
-Targets will be set according to their area of need.
-These will be monitored by the class teacher and SENDCO.
-IEPs will be discussed with parents at least three times a year.
+Targets will be set according to their area of need, these will be monitored by the class teacher and SENDCOs.
+Support Plans will be discussed with parents at least three times a year.
 Children with complex needs may have an Education, Health and Care plan.
 These will be reviewed annually with a SENDCO and the class teacher.

 If appropriate, specialist equipment may be given to the pupil, such as a writing slope, a concentration cushion, pen/pencil grips or adaptations may be made to the classrooms and learning environments to support them accessing the curriculum.

-How is the decision made about the type and how much support my child will receive?
+How are decisions made about the type of support my child will receive?

-These decisions are made in consultation with the class teacher, SENDCO and senior leadership team.
-Decisions are based on assessments of pupil progress or as a result of outside agency assessments.
+These decisions are made in consultation with the class teacher, SENDCOs and senior leadership team.
+Decisions are based on assessments of pupil needs or as a result of outside agency assessments.
 If further concerns are identified due to as support is reviewed, then other interventions or adaptations may be arranged.
 Class teachers will discuss and review all Support Plans with parents at least three times a year.
 Progress is reviewed frequently throughout the year by teachers responding to changes in children's needs as they happen.

-How will my child be included in activities outside the school classroom including school trips?
+How will my child be included in activities outside of the school classroom including school trips?